2. Workflow for QTCAD simulations

 Gmsh is a scripting language at its core; however, it also comes with a basic Graphical User Interface (GUI) that enables straightforward visualization and geometry definition.
 Each GUI action has an equivalent script line which is stored in the .geo file.

-The .geo file that enables to generate the GAAFET geometry of example 1 may be found in qtcad/examples/tutorials/meshes/gaafet.geo.
+The .geo file that enables to generate the nanowire geometry of example 1 may be found in qtcad/examples/tutorials/meshes/nanowire.geo.
 This file contains instructions to create the bottom drain and oxide surfaces and extrude them along the \(z\) direction to form a semiconductor nanowire surrounded by oxide.
 We will assume that the user has read the Gmsh documentation to be able to understand this simple script.
 It is also straightforward to produce a similar script by drawing the geometry using the Gmsh GUI.

 The most important pieces of code for the purpose of integrating with QTCAD are the definitions of the physical volumes and surfaces for the device.
 This is done at lines 66-68